-The steep cliff of North Cape is as far north as you can get on mainland Europe and it is the goal of many to have visited ‘the end of the world’ once in their life.
-When you stand on the plateau on North Cape you are only 2000 kilometres from the North Pole.
+The famous North Cape cliff is far above the arctic circle in Norway and it is the goal of many to have visited the Land of the Midnight Sun once in their life.
+When you stand on the plateau on North Cape you are on the top of the world, only 2000 kilometres from the North Pole.

 Where is North Cape?

 What you need to see when you visit the North Cape

 When you have travelled this far north the North Cape plateau is not the only thing worth visiting – you need to experience the nature and people of Magerøya.
 The road from Honningvåg to North Cape has many things to offer, it is also one of the best place to see reindeer in Norway.
 Reindeer migrate to the island every spring and graze all summer.